accetto/headless-coding-g3/docker/xfce-nodejs/README-dockerhub.md

 ./builder.sh nodejs-vscode-firefox all
 ./builder.sh nodejs-current all

-### or skipping the publishing to the Docker Hub
+### just building the image, skipping the publishing and the version sticker update
-./builder.sh nodejs all-no-push
+./builder.sh nodejs build

 ### examples of building and publishing the images as a group
 ./ci-builder.sh all group nodejs nodejs-current nodejs-vscode-chromium